Supreme Court guts affirmative action in college admissions - KESQ

 Supreme Court guts affirmative action in college admissions

-(CNN) — The Supreme Court says colleges and universities can no longer take race into consideration as a specific basis for granting admission, a landmark decision that overturns long-standing precedent that has benefited Black and Latino students in higher education.
+(CNN) — The Supreme Court says colleges and universities can no longer take race into consideration as a specific basis for granting admission, a landmark decision overturning long-standing precedent that has benefited Black and Latino students in higher education.

 “The Harvard and UNC admissions programs cannot be reconciled with the guarantees of the Equal Protection Clause.
 Both programs lack sufficiently focused and measurable objectives warranting the use of race, unavoidably employ race in a negative manner, involve racial stereotyping, and lack meaningful end points.
 We have never permitted admissions programs to work in that way, and we will not do so today,” Roberts wrote.